ekuester/Show-Image-FullScreen/README.md

 The storyboard method ( main.storyboard ) is used for coupling AppDelegate, WindowsController and ViewController together.
 You will find some useful methods to exchange data between these three objects.
 I wrote this program to become familiar with the Swift language and to get a feeling how to display images on the screen.
 It contains a lot of useful stuff regarding handling of windows, menus, images.

 Usage:
-You can choose one or more image files (including multipage TIFFs and PDF documents) from a directory, which are displayed successively.
+You can choose one or more image files (including EPS, multipage TIFFs and PDF documents) from a directory, which are displayed successively.
 The image is manipulated so that it fits best into the main Screen.

 The sequence of the shown images is controlled by the cursor keys:

 - left : previous image